Have you ever thought if you can recycle light bulbs? What do you usually do with your bulbs once they go out?

 According to a 2019 report, a whopping 72% of the world’s electronic waste (also known as e-waste) doesn’t get recycled and ends up in the landfill instead.

-E-waste includes computers, electronic appliances, TV screens, smartphones, and in some cases, even our light bulbs.
+E-waste includes computers, electronic appliances, energy efficient TV screens, smartphones, and in some cases, even our light bulbs.

 This type of electronic waste is the fastest-growing waste stream when it comes to both commercial and domestic waste.
 Over 23kg of e-waste is produced per person in the UK alone.
 Without doubt, e-waste is going to become the new ‘plastic’ in terms of environmental problems unless it’s recycled properly.